 Courtroom Etiquette The Court will treat everyone that comes into the courtroom with dignity and respect.
 The Court expects the same from everyone who enters the courtroom.

 Therefore, please do not interrupt the other side (except for objections) when the other side is speaking.
-The Court will give you an opportunity to respond and provide the Court with your perspective.
+The Court will give you an opportunity to respond, if required, and provide the Court with your perspective.
 Also, please direct your comments to the Court.
 Do not respond directly to the other party or counsel - unless specifically directed to do so by the Court.

-Please note that the Court does not have the facilities or staff to provide child care during a hearing.
-Therefore, please plan accordingly.
-Children cannot be left unattended in the court hallways.
+Attorneys and litigants are expected to conduct themselves in a professional manner when dealing with all court staff, be it by phone, email, in person or otherwise.
+Neither conversations with judicial staff nor the courtroom are places for the parties and/or their attorneys to launch personal attacks on each other.
+Be courteous to one another.
+If there is something you really want the Court to hear, wait your turn.
+Don't talk over each other.
+I can only hear one person at a time.
+Please address all comments to me and not the opposing parties and attorneys.
 Other Courtroom Policies and Recommendations Each Court hearing is video and audio recorded by the Court.
-Parties, guests, witnesses, or other members of the public are prohibited from recording the Court hearings or from taking pictures in the courtroom.
+Parties, guests, witnesses, or other members of the public are prohibited from recording the Court hearings or from taking pictures in the courtroom - or courthouse.
 Exceptions are made, generally for the media, with advance notice and permission of the Court, in compliance with the Supreme Court Rules.

 Anyone who records or photographs court hearings without prior approval of the Court may be subject to involvement with Court security and contempt proceedings.